KevClint/ZSNHS-SHS-ICT-CLUB/README.md

         └── _root.scss
 ```
 ---
+## 📜 License
+This project is licensed under the MIT License.

+---
 ## 🙌 Acknowledgements

 This project would not have been possible without the support and contributions of many individuals and groups.